half-point/github-slideshow/_posts/0000-01-02-half-point.md

 layout: slide
 title: "Welcome to my github-desktop slide!"
 ---
-This is my slide. line updated
+This is my awesome slide. line updated
-Use the left arrow to go back!This is my awesome slide. line updated Use the left arrow to go back!
+Use the left arrow to go back!